The Purpose Of Chicken And Rice Recipes

 These B Vitamins are vital for a dog’s metabolism, which ensures they can adequately break down the nutrients they digest.

 Manganese, Magnesium, and Selenium can improve bone health, reduce the risk of Diabetes, act as powerful antioxidants, and boost a dog’s immune system, among many others.

 Brown Rice vs. White Rice

 Often dog owners query what variety of Rice is preferable to be fed to dogs or to be present in a Chicken and Rice dog food formula.

-While it is true that dogs could get fiber and these vitamins and minerals from other sources, if they are on strict Chicken & Rice diet, there is unlikely to be other sources in their diet which could lead to them being malnourished or experiencing irregular bowel movements.
+While it is true that dogs could get fiber and these vitamins and minerals from other sources, if they are on a strict Chicken & Rice diet, there are unlikely to be other sources in their diet, which could lead to them being malnourished or experiencing irregular bowel movements.

 Therefore, Brown Rice should be the preferred rice ingredient present in commercial and homemade dog food.

 White Rice is rice that has had its nutritious shell removed.
 What is left behind is a very dense source of carbohydrates.
 Unfortunately, there is little fiber, vitamins, or minerals left in White Rice.